testingisdocumenting/znai/znai-docs/documentation/visuals/charts.md

 # Presentation Mode

 In presentation mode, chart values for `Bar` and `Pie` appear one at a time.
-To force all values to appear at once use
+To force all values to appear at once use:

     :include-meta: {allAtOnce: true}